Passport Requirements for US Citizens

 - Enhanced Tribal Cards (when available)

 - U.S. Military Identification with Military Travel Orders

-- U.S. Merchant Mariner Document when traveling in conjunction
+- U.S. Merchant Mariner Document when traveling in conjunction with official maritime business

 - Native American Tribal Photo Identification Card

 For further information see U.S. Customs and Border protection.